-Since 2005, RET has directly supported more than 107,380 direct participants in Ecuador, 58% of them are vulnerable women and indirectly benefitted 536,900 participants and supported the opening of more than 199 facilities throughout 28 projects focused on Protection, Education, Gender Equality & Social Inclusion, Health & Wash and Democracy & Governance.
+Since 2005, RET has directly supported more than 175K direct beneficiaries in Ecuador, 57% of them are vulnerable women & girls, and indirectly benefitted more than 1.7 million beneficiaries in Ecuador.
+RET also supported the opening of more than 199 facilities throughout 36 projects focused on Protection (Child Protection and Prevention and Response to Early and Forced Marriage), Economic Growth & Development (Busines Development & Entrepreneurship, Self-reliance, and Socio-economic Strengthening), Education, Prevention & Management of Disasters and Natural Hazards, Youth Development.

 Improving access to quality Education for Venezuelan Refugees and migrants and Host Communities